 Testing: Used a test-driven approach on projects, including both unit level and full application system tests.
 This included using Ruby’s MiniTest, RSpec, Capybara (Webkit, Selenium, PhantomJS), Cucumber and PHPUnit.

 WordPress: Building new themes.
 Customising existing themes via child themes.
 Hooking into actions and filters, and overriding templates and CSS styles.
 Building functionality into plugins, keeping it separate from the theme.
 Teaching best practices.

-Python: Website integration with MATLAB runtime.
+Python: Built a Django CMS website integrated with tools running via the MATLAB runtime.
 Consulting on numerical modelling using NumPy, SciPi and Matplotlib.

 3rd Party Integrations: PayPal, Stripe, plus various other SOAP and REST APIs

 June 2010 – July 2012 (2 years 1 month) — Wrexham, UK

 Worked as part of a team developing and maintaining Ruby-on-Rails web applications.

 Sales-on-Rails was an e-commerce framework written in Ruby-on-Rails.
 My primary role was to develop and maintain this framework and the e-commerce websites running on it, including design and implementation of new features, maintenance and optimisation of existing code, building new e-commerce sites, and communicating with clients.

 - A system to filter products using check boxes.